Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 18.md

         - SHOULDER WOUND, 5 DMG
 - Cal finally pulls out his swords after he gets shot
 - Cordelia is crying and shaking Vallen, saying that her magic isn’t working and he needs to do something about it
-- Camille casts ==Dispel Magic== on the portal again.
+- Camille casts <span style="color:rgb(197, 124, 22)">Dispel Magic</span> on the portal again.
 IT WORKS THIS TIME
     - They tell the commander warforged to please leave, otherwise their friends will kill them
-    - As the warforged try to leave (through a portal in the big warforged’s chest) they cast ==Dispel Magic== again
+    - As the warforged try to leave (through a portal in the big warforged’s chest) they cast <span style="color:rgb(197, 124, 22)">Dispel Magic</span> again
         - The big warforged falls over with a hole in its chest as it works 💀
 - Camille says “Sorry, actually.
 We have questions we want to ask you”
     - Immediate answer: no